Panotour - FAQ - Livepano

 Where is the LivePano download link ?

-Livepano is directly integrated into Panotour Pro, so there is nothing else to install other than Panotour Pro 2.
+Livepano is directly integrated into Panotour Pro, so you don't need to install it!
 To Launch Livepano, press Ctrl+L or go to File > Import > Livepano.
 See this page to register.

 Livepano is also available to use in the demo version of Panotour Pro.